 It was fun/funny

 Students will consider how culture can transcend country boundaries.
 They will also express their preferences with justification on a range of sources and content and discover each other's cultures and family habits.

 Students will express their opinions and find commonalities with other individuals, groups and cultures.

 This unit will develop what pupils can say about their lives and their likes/dislikes and expand their transactional language in context of buying food at a market.
 They will revise the present and near future tenses and continue to practise the perfect tense.
 Pupils learn about festivals and celebrations in the Francophone world and they are introduced to traditional French cuisine.

 Students will be assessed on Listening, Reading, Writing and Translation.
 The assessment will mainly include structures and vocabulary from the current unit, but also recall on prior knowledge.

-Students will be assessed on Listening, Reading, Speaking and Translation.
+Students will be assessed on Listening, Reading, Speaking or Writing and Translation.
 The assessment will mainly include structures and vocabulary from the current unit, but also recall on prior knowledge.
 For the Speaking, students will prepare answers to a series of questions in lesson prior to the assessment, and will be individually asked these same questions to be assessed on communication, content and pronunciation/ fluency.